-Quick Fix: How to Use a Walnut to Remove Scratches on Your Hardwood Floor
+How to Fix Scratches on Your Hardwood Floors

 Let’s face it: Scratches on your hardwood floors may be unavoidable.
 Everyday life — especially in a house full of kids — can be bound to lead to a scratch or two (or even three!) on your once-gleaming boards.